yingx9/tp/docs/DeveloperGuide.md

 ### Show Resources Feature | [Return to contents](#table-of-contents)

-Show resources feature is facilitated by the `UI` and `Data` component.
-It makes use of a class `ResourceDisplayFormatter` in `UI` to show the details of all resources stored in `GenericList` of the `Data` component, sorted by resource type.
+Show resources feature is facilitated by the `UI`  component.
+It makes use of a class `ResourceDisplayFormatter` in `UI` to show the details of all resources stored in `ResourcesList` of the `Parser` component, sorted by resource type.

 #### Implementation